 Spoofing defense for Custom domains: SPF, DKIM, DMARC

 Due to the open and decentralized nature of SMTP, email spoofing is a common issue.
-Every server connected to the internet can send an email using your email address and can thereby spoof your identity.
+Every mail server connected to the internet can attempt to send an email using your email address and can potentially spoof your identity.
 When using custom domain with Mailfence, we recommend you to deploy following email spoofing defenses.

 Sender Policy Framework (SPF)

-The Sender Policy Framework (SPF) record tells the recipient what hosts or IP addresses can send email for your domain.
-You’ll need to add DNS records of type ‘TXT’ via your hosting provider, domain registrar, or DNS provider.
+The Sender Policy Framework (SPF) record tells the recipient what hosts or IP addresses can send an email for your domain.
+You’ll need to add DNS records of type ‘TXT’ with the name ‘@’ (if the field is present) via your hosting provider, domain registrar, or DNS provider.
 We recommend referring to your provider’s help documentation for specific information on adding TXT records.